• IdeaHub

 2/ Have enough money to execute

 Next, is delivering capital to pursue that strategy.
-Or more commonly know as — not dying.
+Or more commonly know as ā€” not dying.
 Seems simple, but depending on the game you are playing, it can be incredibly challenging.

-Bootstrapping an agency, cool, you probably don’t need that much money.
+Bootstrapping an agency, cool, you probably donā€™t need that much money.
 Building a deep-tech startup, not as cool.
 You are going to need a lot of money to survive and execute.
 Step one here is knowing which game you want to play and reverse engineering how much capital you are going to need to get there.

-Remember, staying alive doesn’t always mean being profitable.
+Remember, staying alive doesnā€™t always mean being profitable.
 It can mean just being default alive.
 As long as you know your positon, and you have a plan to stay alive, you are doing your job here.

 3/ Hire all-star team

 Now that we know we are alive, we need to figure out how we can execute on the company goals.
-Before founding a startup, most would think hiring would be easy
+Before founding a startup, most would think hiring would be easy ā€¦ itā€™s not.
+And not only is it difficult, itā€™s highly competitive and the early hires you make will also shape the culture, or lack-thereof, inside your organisation.

 The secret of my success is that we have gone to exceptional lengths to hire the best people in the world.